How to Hide or Show System Tray Icons in the Taskbar Overflow Menu on Windows 11

 What is the Taskbar Corner Overflow Menu?

-You can choose which icons appear directly on the taskbar and which ones stay hidden in this menu.
+You get to decide which icons show up directly on the taskbar and which ones stay hidden in this menu.

 How to Move Icons Using Drag and Drop